Awali (river)

-The Awali is supplemented by two tributaries, the Barouk and Aaray rivers.
-The Awali is also known as the Bisri river in its upper section; it flows through the western face of Mount Lebanon and into the Mediterranean.
-The Awali river has a discharge of 10.1625 m3/s, it forms a watershed that has an area of about 294 km2.
-The river flows into Joun Lake, which is part of the Bisri Dam project to improve the supply of fresh water to the region.
-A large portion of the Bisri Dam project funding, from the World Bank, was cancelled by the World Bank in September 2020.
+The Awali (نهر الأولي / ALA-LC: Nahr al-Awalī, ancient Bostrenus / Bostrenos and Asclepius River) is a perennial river flowing in Southern Lebanon.
+In ancient times, it was known as the Asclepius River.
+The 48 km-long Awali originates from the Barouk mountain at an elevation of 1492 m and from the Niha mountain.
+Two tributaries, the Barouk and Aaray rivers, supplement the Awali.
+The river is also called the Bisri River in its upper section.
+It flows along the western face of Mount Lebanon and empties into the Mediterranean.
+The Awali has a discharge rate of approximately 10.1625 m3/s and drains a watershed covering about 294 km2.
+The river flows into Joun Lake, part of the Bisri Dam project aimed at improving the region’s fresh water supply.
+A significant portion of funding for the Bisri Dam project, provided by the World Bank, was canceled in September 2020.